johanlindblad/aoc/_posts/2017-12-19-day19-a-series-of-tubes.markdown

 Left out from the part 1 code were the two functions `visualization_stream/2` and `filled_input/1` which provide two visualization over the coordinate stream.
-They can be found on (Github)[https://raw.githubusercontent.com/johanlindblad/aoc-2017/master/lib/aoc/day19/part1.ex]
+They can be found on [Github](https://raw.githubusercontent.com/johanlindblad/aoc-2017/master/lib/aoc/day19/part1.ex)

+They are:
 * `visualization_stream/1` plays the path through the pipes with a moving viewport.
 It can be run in `iex -S mix` with `Aoc.puzzle_input(19) |> Aoc.Day19.Part1.parse |> Aoc.Day19.Part1.visualization_stream |> Stream.run`